textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Author perspective

-Documentation is written from the perspective of an _anonymous_ expert to the first-time administrator.
-Therefore, documentation authors and editors must write in the _second-person_ point of view.
-Pronouns are ‘you’, ‘your’, and ‘yours’ when referring to the reader; the assumed administrator of a new Textpattern installation.
+Documentation is written from the perspective of an *anonymous* expert to the first-time administrator.
+Therefore, documentation authors and editors must write in the second-person point of view.
+Pronouns are *you*, *your*, and *yours* when referring to the reader; the assumed administrator of a new Textpattern installation.

 For example:[^examples]

 Click your name in the Users panel to change your email.
-{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}
+{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 Never use the first-person singular or plural in regular user documentation.
 It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecessary, and inappropriate for user documentation.[^we]